Lump (song)

 "Lump" is a song by alternative rock band the Presidents of the United States of America.
-It was released in 1995 and featured on their self-titled debut album (1995).
-The song reached number one on the US Billboard Modern Rock Tracks chart same year.
+It was released in August 1995 by Columbia Records and included on their album The Presidents of the United States of America (1995).
+The song reached number one on the US Billboard Modern Rock Tracks chart the same year.

 Composer Chris Ballew said that the lyrics combined his own history of having a benign tumor in the head with a vision he had of a woman in a swamp, while employing the word "lump" because Ballew was fond of it.
 The musical part was described by Ballew as him "trying to write a Buzzcocks song".
 Ballew considers it his favorite composition.

-Later in the same year, it debuted on the Album Rock Tracks chart, and went on to hit number seven.
-The song is featured in the video games Rock Band 2, the Nintendo DS version of Band Hero, Just Dance and Saints Row IV.
-It has additionally been covered or remade by several artists such as The Johnstones and "Weird Al" Yankovic.
+The music video for the song was directed by Roman Coppola.
+"Lump" has been covered or remade by several artists, including the Johnstones and "Weird Al" Yankovic.

 Musical style

-Musically, Lump is a grunge, pop-punk, alternative rock, and post-grunge song.
+Musically, Lump is a grunge, pop-punk, alternative rock, post-grunge, and pop rock song.